maksg/rex-and-captain-nemo-extended-edition/README.md

 ### Project setup

-1. Install the game Rex and Captain Nemo.
+1. Clone the repository.
-2. Clone the repository.
+2. Copy file common/save/global_info.dta.example and change its name to global_info.dta
-3. Copy missing files from game directory (default "C:\Program Files\AidemMedia\Reksio i Kapitan Nemo") and paste them into project directory.
+3. Copy file nemo.ini.example and change its name to nemo.ini
 4. Start working.